-The honours program in Finance and Economics is intended to develop students' intellectual skills and their knowledge of finance and economics to a level where they can become informed consumers of the research literature, and also have the capacity to undertake their own research.
+The Honours program in Finance and Economics is intended to develop students' intellectual skills and their knowledge of finance and economics to a level where they can become informed consumers of the research literature, and also have the capacity to undertake their own research.
 The research component of the degree consists of training in research methodology and statistical analysis, together with the completion of a thesis.

-Semester 1

 25911 Advanced Business Forecasting

-25913 Advanced Microeconomics
+- 25913 Advanced Microeconomics

-25914 Honours Seminar in Finance and
+- 25914 Honours Seminar in Finance and Economics

-Economics

-25912 Advanced Macroeconomics
+- 25912 Advanced Macroeconomics

-Semester 2

 25902 Advanced Corporate Finance

 25901 Futures and Options

 25916 Thesis in Finance and Economics

-Semeste r 1

-25911 Advanced Business Forecasting or
+25911 Advanced Business Forecasting 1

+or

 25914 Honours Seminar in Finance and

-Economics
+Economics 1

 25913 Advanced Microeconomics

-Semeste r 2
+Semest er 2

 25902 Advanced Corporate Finance

-25901 Futures and Options
+Futures and Options

-Semeste r 3
+Semest er 3

-25911 Advanced Business Forecasting or
+25911 Advanced Business Forecasting 1

+or

 25914 Honours Seminar in Finance and

-Economics
+Economics 1

 25912 Advanced Macroeconomics

-Semeste r 4
+Semest er 4

 25916 Thesis in Finance and Economics

-Part-time students are able to choose whether they take Advanced Business Forecasting before the Honours Seminar in Finance and Economics or viceversa.
+1Part-time students are able to choose whether they take Advanced Business Forecasting before the Honours Seminar in Finance and Economics or vice versa.
 Students who wish to immediately improve their econometrics should take the Advanced Business Forecasting course first, while students who wish to immediately start planning their thesis should take the Honours Seminar first.

-The honours program in management aims to enhance students' knowledge and skills in the area of management, with an emphasis on the development of the capacity for independent work and research.
-The major component of the program is a thesis which is a report on a piece of original research carried out by the student which provides 50% of the final assessment.
+The Honours program in Management aims to enhance students' knowledge and skills in the area of management, with an emphasis on the development of the capacity for independent work and research.
+The major component of the program is a thesis which is a report on a piece of original research carried out by the student which provides 50 per cent of the final assessment.
 Other subjects provide instruction on the relevant research methods and on the writing of a formal research proposal.
 A further subject allows students to study in depth a number of topics of their own choosing which are not directly related to the topic of the thesis.

-Semeste r 1
+- 21901 Research Methods in Management

+21902 Advanced Theory in Management (F/T)

+- 21903 Readings for Thesis in Management

+21904 Thesis in Management (F/T)

 21901 Research Methods in Management

-21902 Advanced Theory in Management FT

-21903 Readings for Thesis in Management

-Semeste r 2

-21904 Thesis in Management FT

-Semeste r 1

-21901 Research Methods in Management

-21906 Advanced Theory in Management PT
+21906 Advanced Theory in Management

-Semeste or 2
+(P/T)

-21903 Readings for Thesis in Management

-21906 Advanced Theory in Management PT
+- 21903 Readings for Thesis in Management 21906 Advanced Theory in Management - (P/T)

-Semeste r 3

-21905 Thesis in Management PT
+21905 Thesis in Management (P/T)

-Semeste r 4

-21905 Thesis in Management PT
+21905 Thesis in Management (P/T)

-MARKETING

-The honours program in marketing should be taken by recent graduates who wish to enhance their knowledge of current marketing literature and research areas.
+The Honours program in Marketing should be taken by recent graduates who wish to enhance their knowledge of current marketing literature and research areas.
 After graduation students can expect to have a strong foundation to pursue further thesisbased degrees in marketing or opt for a career as independent researchers/consultants.

-The honours program is equally divided between closely guided instruction such as coursework and tightly supervised independent research.
+The Honours program is equally divided between closely guided instruction such as coursework and tightly supervised independent research.
 The aim of this structure is to instruct the student in critical literature analyses and practical application of models and theories.